cboettig/ews-review/manuscript-w-refs.md

-25 abrupt climate changes that occurred during the last glacial period (Dansgaard-Oeschger events) and found no evidence for CSD in high-resolution climate data from ice cores, and concluded that the events were driven by endogenous climate stochasticity rather than regime shifts.
+25 abrupt climate changes that occurred during the last glacial period (Dansgaard-Oeschger events) and found no evidence for CSD in high-resolution climate data from ice cores, and concluded that the events were driven by endogenous climate stochasticity rather than regime shifts [though see
+@Cimatoribus2013 for an alternative conclusion].

 Some events that appear to be regime shifts may actually be transients in some systems.
 Sudden changes in dynamics can occur in simple ecological models with